LearnOnDemandSystems/guides/cloud-slice/microsoft-azure/cloud-slice-setup.md

 - Created an application registration in Azure Active Directory.
 - Assigned the required permissions to that application registration.
 - Added the application registration as owner to an Azure subscription.
+- Added the Company Administrator role to the application registration.

 You should also have captured the following pieces of information for each Azure subscription you are using for Cloud Slice deployment: